bb-io/MemoQ/README.md

 2. Click _Add Connection_.
 3. Name your connection for future reference e.g. 'My memoQ'.
 4. Add the URL pointing to your memoQ instance API.
 Usually this is your instance URL, port with the added `/memoqservices` but this can be different (see image below).
 5. Add your API key.
+If your memoQ service doesn't require an API key, you can input 'NONE'.
+We will process it under the hood and exclude it from requests.
 6. Click _Connect_.
 7. Confirm that the connection has appeared and the status is _Connected_.